 The Purpose of Roof Flashing

 As mentioned, without a flashing fitted on different areas of your roof, moisture and rainwater would run into your home’s interior after running down the chimney and other areas of the roof tiles.
-The main purpose of roof flashings is, therefore, to maintain a waterproof and airtight roof.
+The main purpose of this is, therefore, to maintain a waterproof and airtight roof.

 Without a flashing fitted into the roof valleys of your home, rainwater from both sides of the roof would simply flow into your house.

 Always remember that your home’s exterior walls and some parts of your roofing system are prone to water damage and leaks.
-Any area of a roof that experiences heavy runoff and where opposing surfaces intersect or meet need the extra protection that roof flashing provides.
+Any area of a roof that experiences heavy runoff and where opposing surfaces intersect or meet need the extra protection that it provides.

 Materials Used for Roof Flashing

 Due to technological advancements, homeowners can choose from a wide range of effective flashing materials at affordable prices.
-Materials used to make roof flashing include stainless steel, copper, lead, aluminum, plastic, and composite materials.
+Materials used to make this include stainless steel, copper, lead, aluminum, plastic, and composite materials.